 - And so on…

 These attitudes are beliefs or judgements that comprise our self-identity.
-Poor self-esteem is a collection of negative attitudes about the self that outweigh positive self assessments.
+Poor self-esteem is when negative attitudes about yourself outweigh positive self assessments.
 A person with good or strong self-esteem is going to be optimistic and hopeful.

-For someone moving from the shadow to the light, the positive affirmations can feel phony at first, but it is not the affirmations that cause the change, it is the willingness to try.
 The triumph comes from the tiniest glimmer of hope that resides in the core of your being.
-That is the victim.
+That is the victim in the light.
 The victim archetype is willing to finally say “enough” to adversity and strive for something better.
 The victim is the fundamental champion of light over darkness in us all.